Canada-Somalia relations

 Related links

-Canada’s international assistance to Somalia is significant ($78.32 million in disbursements through all channels in 2020 and 2021).
+Canada’s international assistance to Somalia is significant, amounting to $78 million in disbursements through all channels in 2022-23.

-Bilateral development assistance to Somalia reached $6.8 million between 2020 and 2021, targeting 3 Feminist International Assistance Policy Action Areas: advancing the human dignity of the poorest and most vulnerable through investments in education and health; promoting gender equality and the empowerment of women and girls, and enhancing inclusive governance.
+Bilateral development assistance to Somalia is expected to reach $9M in 2024-25 and targets three of Canada’s Feminist International Assistance Policy Action Areas: advancing the human dignity of the poorest and most vulnerable through investments in education and health; promoting gender equality and the empowerment of women and girls; and enhancing inclusive governance.

 Canada is also a significant donor of humanitarian assistance in Somalia, responding to needs arising from the impact of decades of conflict and insecurity, as well as chronic natural disasters.
-To date in 2022, Canada has allocated a total of $27.75 million in humanitarian assistance funding to its UN, Red Cross/Red Crescent, and NGO partners to support populations affected by crisis in Somalia.
-Canada’s funding is helping to provide food, treatment for acute malnutrition and other critical health care, access to clean water and sanitation, emergency shelter and essential household items, and protection services to those in need.
+In 2023, Canada allocated a total of $41 million in humanitarian assistance funding to the UN, Red Cross/Red Crescent, and non-governmental organization partners to support populations affected by crisis in Somalia.
+Canada’s funding helps to provide food, treatment for acute malnutrition and other critical health care, as well as access to clean water and sanitation, emergency shelter and essential household items, and the provision of protection services to those in need.

 Partnerships and organizations

-To develop effective responses to today’s most pressing global challenges, Canada and Somalia work closely in multilateral fora, such as:
+To develop effective responses to today’s most pressing global challenges, Canada and Somalia work closely in multilateral forums, such as: